-Bond Parking Lot Renovations
+Bond Parking Lot and Drainage Renovations

 At the January 27, 2020 meeting, the Board approved the "Purchasing Cooperative" procurement method as the best value for 4 specific projects.
-This approval included the Campus Wide Parking Lot Renovations project which is comprised of rehabilitation of asphalt parking lots around Buildings A, B, C, D, E, H, and the lot which extends between the softball fields and tennis courts.
+This approval included the Campus Wide Parking Lot Renovations projects which is comprised of rehabilitation of asphalt parking lots around Buildings A, B, C, D, E, H, and the lot which extends between the softball fields and tennis courts.
+Also included was the Drainage Issue Remediation (Campus Wide) project.

 Corestone Paving & Construction has provided a proposal for this work, which is within the allocated budget.
-The total estimated expenditure is \$1,164,815 and this contract will be funded by maintenance tax notes proceeds.
+The total estimated expenditure is \$1,294,299 and this contract will be funded by maintenance tax notes proceeds.
+This estimate includes a \$40,000 construction contingency which would only be used by approval from Dr. Albrecht and will revert to the college in the event it is not used.

-It is recommended that the Board of Regents approve a contract to Corestone Paving & Construction for this the Parking Lot Renovations Project.
+It is recommended that the Board of Regents approve a contract to Corestone Paving & Construction for the Parking Lot and Drainage Renovations Project.